Strophox/mazing/README.md

 ## Don't you have exams to write?
-Messing with mazes is tons of fun, and their [graph algorithms](http://www.jamisbuck.org/presentations/rubyconf2011/index.html) are interesting (lots of different ['flavors' of mazes](https://www.astrolog.org/labyrnth/algrithm.htm), also [ASCII art](https://en.wikipedia.org/wiki/ASCII_art) is cool, and, then I uh, kinda got lost learning about different [color systems](https://bottosson.github.io/posts/oklab/) and [good heatmap colors for scientific graphs](https://www.youtube.com/watch?v=o9KxYxROSgM) too, and, and [Python decorators](https://stackoverflow.com/questions/308999/what-does-functools-wraps-do) kept me occupied *(& did you know that [`yield from`](https://stackoverflow.com/questions/9708902/in-practice-what-are-the-main-uses-for-the-yield-from-syntax-in-python-3-3) is a valid syntax struct in Python?)*, so anyway uh....
+Messing with mazes is tons of fun, and their [graph algorithms](http://www.jamisbuck.org/presentations/rubyconf2011/index.html) are interesting (lots of different ['flavors' of mazes](https://www.astrolog.org/labyrnth/algrithm.htm)), also [ASCII art](https://en.wikipedia.org/wiki/ASCII_art) is cool, and, then I uh, kinda got lost learning about different [color spaces](https://bottosson.github.io/posts/oklab/) and what makes [good color gradients for scientific graphs](https://www.youtube.com/watch?v=o9KxYxROSgM) too, and, and [Python decorators](https://stackoverflow.com/questions/308999/what-does-functools-wraps-do) kept me occupied *(& did you know that [`yield from`](https://stackoverflow.com/questions/9708902/in-practice-what-are-the-main-uses-for-the-yield-from-syntax-in-python-3-3) is a valid syntax struct in Python?)*, so anyway uh....

 # Gallery